SherifMakhlouf/FlickerSample/README.md

 Note: Syncronizing to UI thread happens in the View itself.

 ## Things to improve
-- Adding Error handlilng for netwrok failures and adding retrials.
+- Adding Error handlilng for netwrok failures.
-- Threading model isn't very effecent, currently search is done on a single thread executor and photo loading is done serially using AsyncTasks.
+- Adding Retrials.
 - Adding proper prioritization for image loading. currently when flinging tasks are cancelled for views that are out of screen. having priority queue for requests would improve that.